kavinyao/hackab.it/source/generic-linked-list-in-c.md

 #define offsetof(TYPE, MEMBER) ((size_t) &((TYPE *) 0)->MEMBER)
 ```

 Did you get the trick?
 First we take address 0 as `TYPE *`, then get the address of its member `MEMBER`.
 Since the base address is 0, the address of `MEMBER` equals the offset.
-(Note we are taking the address of MEMBER, not accessing it, so there's no problem using address 0.)
+(Note we are taking the address of `MEMBER`, not accessing it, so there's no problem using address 0.)

 That's it.
 And with clearly defined linked list API, we can do things like: